-How to treat worms in cats & dogs
+How to cure worms in cats & dogs

 Dog sniffing poo

 The thought of worms in your cats and dogs probably makes your skin crawl.
-But they’re incredibly common – almost all cats and dogs will have intestinal worms at some point in their lives.
+But they’re incredibly common – almost all cats and dogs will have intestinal worms at some point, which means they’re very treatable and manageable.

-Worms are easy to treat and are normally not life-threatening for your pet, but they can lead to more serious health complications if they’re left and allowed to reproduce.
+Worms are normally not life-threatening for your pet, but they can lead to more serious health complications if left and allowed to reproduce.

 Why do I need to worm my pet regularly?

 It often won’t be obvious that your dog or cat has worms.
-They probably won’t have any symptoms until they have a very heavy infestation and by that point the worms could be doing them real harm.
+They probably won’t have any symptoms until they have a heavy infestation, and, by that point, the worms could be doing them real harm.

-A regular, preventative worming schedule will keep on top of the number of worms they have and make sure they never have enough build up to cause them problems.
+A regular, preventative worming schedule for cats and dogs will keep on top of the worms they have and make sure they never have enough build-up to cause them problems.

 How often should l I worm my dog or cat?

-But you need to talk to your vet about your own pet’s lifestyle as some are at greater risk than others and they may recommend you worm them more frequently.
+But you need to talk to your vet about your pet’s lifestyle as some are at greater risk than others, and they may recommend worming them more frequently.

 Worming more often might be recommended for: